Open-Cascade-SAS/OCCT/README.txt

 Open CASCADE Technology
 =======================

-This directory contains sources of Open CASCADE Technology (OCCT), a collection of C++ libraries providing services for 3D surface and solid modeling, CAD data exchange, and visualization.
+This directory contains sources of Open CASCADE Technology (OCCT), a software development platform providing services for 3D surface and solid modeling, CAD data exchange, and visualization.
+Most of OCCT functionality is available in the form of C++ libraries.
 OCCT can be best applied in development of software dealing with 3D modeling (CAD), manufacturing / measuring (CAM) or numerical simulation (CAE).

 License
 -------

-The OCCT code is subject to the Open CASCADE Technology Public License (the "License").
-You may not use the content of the relevant files except in compliance with the License.
-Please see the LICENSE file or obtain a copy of the License at http://www.opencascade.org and read it completely before using this software.
+Open CASCADE Technology is free software; you can redistribute it and / or modify it under the terms of the GNU Lesser General Public version 2.1 as published by the Free Software Foundation, with special exception defined in the file OCCT_LGPL_EXCEPTION.txt.
+Consult the file LICENSE_LGPL_21.txt included in OCCT distribution for complete text of the license.

+Alternatively, Open CASCADE Technology may be used under the terms of Open CASCADE commercial license or contractual agreement.

+Note that Open CASCADE Technology is provided on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND.
+The entire risk related to any use of the OCCT code and materials is on you.
+See the license text for formal disclaimer.

 Packaging
 ---------